Why Do Chickens’ Legs Not Get Cold in Winter?

 Some owners give their hens a supper of corn and grains, which take longer to digest than a standard pellet or other chicken food.
 Part of the digestion process involves producing heat – a kind of internal hot water bottle!

 In general, hens will eat more food in the cold months, as more of their energy is spent keeping warm.
 Some owners like to supplement the birds’ diets with extra protein or a little suet, to increase their fat levels for the winter.
 Fat retains heat, and the whole bird benefits – not just the legs (which will remain as thin as ever!)

-Help With The Heating
+Help With the Heating

 You can help your hens keep their toes cosy by making sure the coop is clean and dry.
-Clear out any snow dragged in on the birds’ feet, and keep an insulating layer of straw on the floor.
+Clear out any snow dragged in on the birds’ feet and keep an insulating layer of straw on the floor.
 You can give the birds extra protection by insulating the coop – although there should still be some ventilation, to allow the gases released from the birds’ droppings to escape.

 You can install an automatic door to help keep the living quarters snug.
 Heaters are also available – but never use anything other than a heater designed specifically for hen houses.
-It’s also best to use these only if the temperature gets below 40°F, otherwise hens may get used to being cosy all the time, and that could be disastrous if the heater fails and the birds are suddenly exposed.
+It’s also best to use these only if the temperature gets below 40°F, otherwise hens may get used to being cosy all the time, and that could be disastrous if the heater fails, and the birds are suddenly exposed.
 Heat-pampered poultry can die of cold shock.

-A coop should be draft-free, but not completely sealed, as ventilation is important for healthy hens.
+A chicken coop should be draft-free, but not completely sealed, as ventilation is important for healthy hens.
 During the day, a sheltered spot in the run or garden will help them take a breather and warm those long-suffering legs.

 Chickens are amazingly hardy, and although not exactly warm, their legs will be able to cope with anything the average winter throws at them.
 As long as they can toast their toes on a nice perch every now and then…